 After creating a pin, I either add it to my blog post (if it doesn’t already have a pin) and pin it using my browser extension, or I upload to Pinterest.
 People say that launching your pin manually is important, so avoid launching through a scheduler.

 Another thing I was doing wrong was having too few boards.
-Having at least 10-15 relevant boards (including group boards) for your pins helps get it seen by more people.
-For example, if I have a pin for an article about Boston, I’ll first add it to my Boston board, then Massachusetts, then New England, then USA.
+Having at least 5-10 relevant boards (including group boards) for your pins helps get it seen by more people.
+For example, if I have a pin for an article about Boston, I’ll first add it to my Boston board.
 I have almost 120 boards total—the more posts you have about a specific place, the more granular you should get.
 That’s why I have a few city and region boards.
 But for continents and countries I haven’t been to, I’ll just have a more general continent or country board.

 You should also make sure to fill out your pin title and description using relevant keywords.
 Pinterest is a search engine like Google, so you want to try to get your pin to show up when people search related keywords.
 Keyword research on Pinterest is totally different from that on Google though.
 There are certain things that will do well on Pinterest, but not on Google, and vice versa.
 I actually write some of my posts “for Pinterest,” knowing that they might not rank on Google, but are likely to get lots of clicks on Pinterest (based on my experience and keyword research).